Information-Theoretic Measures in AI: A Practical Decision Framework: Worked Examples

 \textit{Key guardrail.} MINE and InfoNCE are lower bounds; a high InfoNCE value does not imply high MI, and downstream task performance correlates more strongly with encoder architecture than with the bound value~\citep{tschannen2020}.
 Explicitly state in the paper whether the reported figure is a measurement or a training surrogate.

-\paragraph{Scenario 2: Inferring directed influence in a multi-agent system.} A researcher records $m = 5$ continuous sensor streams from autonomous robots (each stream length $T = 500$ steps, sampling rate 10 Hz) and wants to determine which agents drive the behavior of others at a lag of 1--3 time steps.
+\paragraph{Scenario 2: Inferring directed influence in a multi-agent reinforcement learning system.} A researcher trains $m = 5$ heterogeneous agents (two independently-seeded Q-learning agents and three fixed strategies: always-cooperate, always-defect, and majority tit-for-tat) on a repeated $N$-player Public Goods Game, and wants to determine which agents' actions are predictive of others' future actions at lag 1.

-\textit{Framework output.} Flowchart branch: directed temporal influence; sources = multivariate ($m = 5$).
-Decision table: multivariate TE with IDTxl~\citep{wollstadt2019}.
-Recommended configuration: non-uniform embedding with maximum lag $l_{\max} = 5$; condition on the joint past of all other agents to avoid spurious links; run 200 time-shifted surrogate shuffles per directed pair to establish a null distribution; report effect size (TE value normalized by the marginal entropy of the target) alongside the surrogate $p$-value.
-With $m = 5$ streams, $m(m-1) = 20$ directed pairs are tested; apply Bonferroni or FDR correction.
+\textit{Framework output.} Flowchart branch: directed temporal influence; sources = multivariate ($m = 5$), discrete binary action streams (Defect/Cooperate), so a discrete plug-in TE estimator with Miller-Madow correction applies directly, without the continuous-data machinery (KSG, non-uniform embedding) that IDTxl~\citep{wollstadt2019} would add for continuous streams.
+Run 200 time-shifted surrogate shuffles per directed pair to establish a null distribution; report the raw estimate alongside the surrogate $p$-value.
+With $m = 5$ streams, $m(m-1) = 20$ directed pairs are tested.
+A further, easily overlooked precondition: the surrogate test assumes approximate stationarity.
+If agents are still exploring (e.g., an undecayed $\epsilon$-greedy schedule), independently-seeded learners can share a purely time-driven trend that a permutation surrogate does not null out, producing spurious ``significant'' links; discard the non-stationary training transient before testing.